Francis-Baklinski/Project-4/README.md

 How to run:

-Download the zip file and open the "index.html" file with you favorite browser
+Download the zip file and open the "index.html" file with you favorite browser.

 Each page has optimized to achieve a 90+ Google PageSpeed score.
 Javascript has also been optimized to achieve a 60+ FPS rendering speed.
 I have included two versions of each HTML page: a production version and a development version.